 She picks up a salmon fillet and wonders how much mercury there is in it.
 She pours a cup of water and worries that the chlorine in it may cause cancer.
 Most recently, she browsed a range of Omega 3 supplements and wondered which one would do me more good than harm.

-The burden of being discerning therefore falls on the humans’s shoulders.
 While some concerns may be controversial and possibly uncalled for, it’s always good to err on the side of caution.

 But with all the advertising talk and the abundance of articles with differing views online, it is hard to make the right choice.
 Mama finds herself wanting to say, “Skip everything and just tell me what to buy.”

 Therefore, I hope that at least with some things, we can make it simpler for you to make an informed choice.

 Without further yapping, if you have been looking for an Omega 3 supplement for dogs, this post is for you!

 Why do dogs need Omega 3?

 - It is an essential part of your dog’s diet, and Omega 3 and Omega 6 intake must be balanced (around the ratio of 1:5-10) to prevent nutritional deficiency.
 While Omega 6 is commonly available in our present-day diet, Omega 3 is often lacking due to modern farming practices